 Check Their Final Size!

-Some research is worthwhile though, particularly with regards to spread and height of plants.
+Some research is worthwhile though, particularly with regards to the spread and height of plants.
 Sage and rosemary can grow very big, whilst mint is an absolute hooligan and will root itself all over a bed within a season.
-In fact, I’ve just found this out to my cost, and had to dig up and pot my voracious spearmint before it consumed the rest of the herbs in a flurry of stifling menthol madness.
+In fact, I’ve just found this out to my cost and had to dig up and pot my voracious spearmint before it consumed the rest of the herbs in a flurry of stifling menthol madness.

 Lemon balm is another herb to watch out for.
-It doesn’t take over the bed in quite the way mint does, but the plant will self seed.
+It doesn’t take over the bed in quite the way mint does, but the plant will self-seed.
 My current plant was an escapee I dug up from a friend’s garden which is now coming along very nicely in my own bed.

 Creating a Bed on the Cheap